example42/example42_old.github.io/_posts/2014-05-31-rethinking-modules-part-1.md

 Then there are all the other application specific resources and features that can be added and can help in making users' life easier and the module more accomplished.

-For example we can have custom types and defines that manage single elements of an application, such as: ```apache::vhost``` or ```mysql::grant```, or classes that configure specifc components of the module.
+For example we can have custom types and defines that manage single elements of an application, such as: ```apache::vhost``` or ```mysql::grant```, or classes that configure specific components of the module.

 Also, in many cases, the module's classes expose parameters that allow the configuration of specific application settings.
-These parameters are generally used in ERB templates to shape configuration files as needed or to configure the application's components, behaviour or relationship with other applications and services.
+These parameters are generally used in ERB templates to shape configuration files as needed or to configure the application's components, behavior or relationship with other applications and services.

 The kind and amount of such custom parameters may vary, a lot.

-My current opinion is that besides, eventually, some very core, useful and basic parameter for specific applications (For example: ```syslog_server``` , ```dns_servers```) it should be enough to expose a single parameter where users can provide an hash with any specific configuration setting the application may have.
-Such an hash should be used with a proper template to manage any kind of configuration.
+My current opinion is that besides, eventually, some very core, useful and basic parameter for specific applications (For example: ```syslog_server``` , ```dns_servers```) it should be enough to expose a single parameter where users can provide a hash with any specific configuration setting the application may have.
+Such a hash should be used with a proper template to manage any kind of configuration.

 The benefit is clear, we preserve the possibility to manage our infrastructure via bare data, without the need to add and update the module's classes with application specific parameters.